karimelhou/MyPomoApp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-4.0 License.
 See the `LICENSE` file for details.

 ## Acknowledgements